My restricted stock will vest soon. Should I sell the shares at vesting or hold them?

 Calculations in the Restricted Stock & RSUs Comparison Modeling Tool on myStockOptions.com can help you decide.
 If you are not comfortable with making these decisions on your own, discuss strategies with a financial advisor.
 This is particularly useful if you are thinking about holding the stock at vesting and company shares represent at least 10% of your net worth.

-Alert: You should confirm that you have certified your tax status on IRS Form W-9 or Form W-8BEN for the account with your brokerage firm or transfer agent.
+Alert: Before the restriction lapses and the shares are released, you should confirm that you have certified your tax status on IRS Form W-9 or Form W-8BEN for the account with your brokerage firm or transfer agent.
 If it does not have this form, you will be subject to backup withholding on the sales proceeds.